bad64/OpenFightStick/Ork/220x220mm/README.md

 > This is how *I* would proceed.
 At some point if you've made it this far I would assume you know your own DEX stat better than I do and can opt for a different build order.

 Assemble the frame; Apply your adhesive of choice, preferably using a thin modeling brush, to the tongues on the left and right side brackets.
 Insert them into the front and back joints.
 This is a very tight fit and depending on your printer's level of tuning, you might need to apply some force.

+Heat up your soldering iron, and add the heat-set inserts.
+Let them cool down before attempting to screw anything in to let the plastic set.

 Open up the Neutrik connector and reverse it so that the USB-B connector faces outside.
 Mount the Neutrik connector to the frame.
 Use a wrench or pliers to tighten the nuts.